 Things To Know About Secondhand Smoke

-Secondhand smoke has been shown to contain about 7000 chemicals, of which 250 are considered toxic and 69 have been shown to be carcinogenic!3
+Secondhand smoke has been shown to contain about 7000 chemicals,

 While most people know and understand today that smoking is extremely bad for them, not nearly enough people realize the extent to which secondhand smoke can wreak havoc on their health.
 No matter what your age or sex, secondhand smoke is unhealthy and dangerous for you.
 According to the Surgeon General of the United States, there is no “safe” amount of secondhand smoke that one can inhale.
 Inhaling even just a small amount can be hazardous to your health.4